vikrampawar/vikrampawar.github.io/_posts/2025-06-27-claude-artifact-first-experience.md

 ## Discovery on the Train

-Yesterday, while commuting to work, I stumbled upon Anthropic's announcement about [creating AI-powered apps using Claude Artifacts](https://www.anthropic.com/news/build-artifacts).
-I'd be using Claude Code for any serious development work and follow the usual deployment model, but this seemed a good fit for  tiny utility apps that could be created quickly and shared easily.
-I couldn't resist trying it out right there on the train.
+Yesterday, while commuting to work, I discovered Anthropic's announcement about [creating AI-powered apps using Claude Artifacts](https://www.anthropic.com/news/build-artifacts).
+While I'd typically use Claude for serious development work with traditional deployment workflows, this new feature seemed perfect for rapidly building and sharing small utility apps.
+The concept was too intriguing to ignore—I had to try it right there on the train.

 ## First Attempt: The AI Study Buddy